liviozanol/liviozanol.github.io/blog/2021-12-04-automation-2/index.md

 - AWX that needs to read playbooks/inventories
 - Gitlab CI that starts the execution of a pipeline that will call AWX to implement changes.

 You may also need to manually send data to it (eg.: modify API source codes or ansible playbooks using git push).
-Ideally, you should only be able to contact it temporarily for this, and after code update you should block external access (on network, acl, firewall, etc. Not by user/pass, please).
+Also it could be used to make an request/approval step for data sent by the users.

 ## Gitlab Alternatives {#gitlab-alternatives}